onera/cwipi/doc/sphinx/source/old_to_new/old_to_new.rst

 Exchange fields
 ===============

 In version 0.x the field data array was provided upon exchange.
-More fexibility and clarity is provided by version 1.x with an object-oriented point of view.
+More flexibility and clarity is provided by version 1.x with an object-oriented point of view.
 On a code's mesh within a coupling, several field objects can be created.
 The field definition is given once and for all at start.
-Setting the field objets means giving an array pointer in which the field data is defined.
+Setting the field objects means giving an array pointer in which the field data is defined.
 This pointer should be changed is the field data is to be updated.
 The only case a field has to be set again is if the mesh topology changes.
 The non-blocking exchange functions were kept and are the way to go.